AIMEVerse/xpell-python/README.md

-# Xpell-Node - Real-Time Interpreter for Node.js and Web Applications
+# Xpell-Node - Real-Time Interpreter for Python

 Xpell-Node is a real-time interpreter for Node.js application development, such application requires control on several modules  and AI engine to run within high FPS.